cm4twc-org/cm4twccontrib-smart/README.rst

 separating explicitly the important flow pathways in a catchment.

-The surface layer component of SMART consists in meeting the potential evapotranspiration demand either with rainfall under energy-limited conditions or with soil moisture under water-limited conditions.
-Note, unlike the original SMART model, this component calculates the available soil moisture from the soil water stress coefficient provided by the sub-surface component - in the original SMART model, the available soil moisture is iteratively depreciated with soil layer depth.
+The surface layer component of SMART consists in meeting the potential evapotranspiration demand either with rainfall alone under energy-limited conditions or with rainfall and soil moisture under water-limited conditions – throughfall is only generated under energy-limited conditions.
+Note, unlike the original SMART model, this component calculates the available soil moisture from the soil water stress coefficient provided by the sub-surface component – in the original SMART model, the available soil moisture is iteratively depreciated with soil layer depth.
 This unavoidable simplification may overestimate the soil moisture available compared to the original SMART model.

 The sub-surface component of SMART comprises the runoff generation